-If the return of longer nights and colder weather has prompted you to up your baking game, you’ll need to start with the right ingredients.
+If spending more time at home has prompted you to up your baking game, you’ll need to start with the right ingredients.
 We’ve consulted our food editors, development chefs and cookery school tutors to find out the secret to perfectly risen cakes, biscuits with just the right snap and – of course – the best ways to make sure your bakes look and taste delicious.

 “Bicarbonate of soda is absolutely essential in my kitchen,” says Helen Carey, chef tutor at the Waitrose Cookery School, Kings Cross.
 “Gooey chocolate chip cookies are my go-to treat and bicarb is what helps them spread out evenly and brown quickly so I can get them out of the oven while they're still fudgy in the centre.”
 Food editor Silvana Franco warns: “It does have a distinctive flavour so should be measured carefully.”